Xun Yi

 Xun Yi (early 200s - 19 June 274), courtesy name Jingqian, was a Chinese politician of the state of Cao Wei in the Three Kingdoms period of China.
-After the fall of Wei, he continued serving under the Jin dynasty, which replaced Wei in 266.
+After the fall of Wei, he continued serving under the Jin dynasty, which replaced Wei in February 266.
 He was the sixth son of Xun Yu.

 Family background and early life

 Xun Yi's ancestral home was in Yingchuan Commandery (穎川郡; around present-day Xuchang, Henan).
 He was born in the influential Xun family as the sixth son of Xun Yu, a prominent statesman of the late Eastern Han dynasty and an adviser to the warlord Cao Cao.
 When he was still young, his brother-in-law Chen Qun (who married an elder sister of his) already regarded him highly.
 Before he reached adolescence, he was already known for his filial piety, and for being knowledgeable, insightful and meticulous.

 Service in Cao Wei

 Due to his father's past contributions, Xun Yi was given an appointment as a Palace Gentleman (中郎) in the state of Cao Wei.
 When Sima Yi was the regent of Wei, he felt that Xun Yi was a rare talent and once remarked, "Lord Prefect Xun's son is comparable to Yaoqing's son Yuan Kan (袁侃)."
 Xun Yi was later promoted to a Mounted Gentleman (散騎侍郎) and then to a Palace Attendant (侍中).

 Xun Yi was a tutor to the third Wei emperor, Cao Fang.
 He was also commissioned as a Cavalry Commandant (騎都尉) and awarded the title of a Secondary Marquis (關內侯).
 He studied the Yijing with Zhong Hui and had philosophical debates with Sima Jun on the Confucian values ren and xiao.

 When the regent Cao Shuang was in power from 239 to 249, the official He Yan and others wanted to harm Fu Jia, but Xun Yi saved him.
 After the regent Sima Shi deposed Cao Fang and replaced him with Cao Mao as the emperor of Wei in 254, Xun Yi advised Sima to use the opportunity to announce the new emperor and see how his potential political rivals would react.
 In the same year, the generals Guanqiu Jian and Wen Qin, who opposed Sima Shi's act of changing the emperor, started a rebellion in Shouchun (壽春; around present-day Shou County, Anhui).
 Xun Yi assisted Sima Shi in suppressing the rebellion.
 As a reward for his efforts, he was enfeoffed as the Marquis of Wansui Village (萬歲亭侯) and given 400 taxable households to form his marquisate.